xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-guest-bloggers.md

 ## Commit and Peer review: Important

->
-As a Guest Blogger, as soon as you save the markdown content in [prose.io](http://prose.io),
-a **Pull Request** will be generated on the github repository that you contributed to (application-hosting, telemetry etc.)
->
-* The owner/contributors of the github repository then assign a reviewer of your content on Github using the pull request.
-* Keep updating the local copy of your markdown content based on reviewer's comments.
-* Use prose.io as a method to submit your content and create new pull requests.
-* Your document will be part of the website, but will remain unpublished until the review process is over.
-* Once, everyone is satisfied, **check** the Published checkbox in the metadata field and your document will be live.
-{: .notice--info}

-## Illustration of the above workflow is shown below:
+Let's take an illustrative example to see how the commit and peer review process may happen in real life.

 ### Create a Local Markdown file

 As a guest blogger, I open my markdown content in my markdown editor of choice, let's say the Atom.io editor.

 ![Local Markdown File](http://xrdocs.github.io/xrdocs-images/assets/tutorial-images/sample_blog_guest.png)
-This is my local markdown file, I'll use it to update my content during the review process.
+This is my local markdown file, I'll use it to keep my content saved and updated.
 {: .notice}